kameshX007/deployPortainer/README.md

 # deployPortainer
-This script will deploy a Portainer docker container
+This script will deploy a Portainer docker container on port 9000